iarakshana/finalproject_ja/README.md

 - Some candidates' names were producing errors given that their name was not quite searchable due to an errant middle initial (we removed all middle initials after a point).
 - Some candidates share names with other far more famous people, for example: James Woods, Tom Smith, etc.
 - Some candidates went by more common names/ nick names, for example: Hank Johnson for Henry R. Johnson, Buddy Carter for E. L. Carter, etc.
-- A number of times we would get 429 errors for running the code far too many times, we implemented a sleep to remedy this but sometimes even that would not work.

 ## FEC Code
+The FEC dataset was a relatively nice way to get the percent of the vote received by any given candidate.
+The data was provided in the form of an excel spreadsheet which was easier to use than some of the other voter data we encountered.
+Unfortunately, we couldn't find data for 2016 on the FEC website so we limited our analysis to the previous three elections.

 For the FEC datasets, we filtered out all but the top two candidates for each race to avoid exhausting pytrends searches and our own energy.
 Initially this meant using a cutoff of around 17% for each Senate race but once we began using the for-loops we had to stop using cutoffs since there were some races that only had one candidate and we needed to add in some placeholder who got 0% of the vote.
 This meant that every candidate who we didn't want included in our analysis had to be deleted from the dataset.

 Another complication arose when certain states such as New York and Massachusetts had multiple parties who endorsed the same candidate and the percentage of the vote earned by that candidate was split among these parties.
 For example, Chuck Schumer earned 45% of the vote as a Democrat, 6% as a Green, etc. All these percentages then had to be added up in order for our analysis to be accurate.

-_____________________________________________

-Data Obtained
-The two key pieces of data we obtained through the data manipulation were the Percentage Searched, which was the proportion of total search obtained by that candidate with respect to his/her opponent from the Pytrends data and the Percentage of vote obtained from the FEC dataset.

-Other general pytrends problems:
+_____________________________________
+## General Problems

-We were not able to obtain city trends data that were usable, as even after setting the 'geo' as US we would just get a list that would just signify the proportion in the state that the two candidates were from given that they were not really being searched much out of their state as expected, thus we stuck to just using the interest_over_time function with the pytrends.
+As seen in the proposal, we were hoping to analyze the interest over region for each candidate.
+We were not able to obtain state/city trends data that were usable, since even after setting the 'geo' as US we would just get a list that would signify the proportion of searches that the two candidates were getting in each state.
+Given that they were not really being searched much outside of their home state(as expected), we stuck to just using the interest_over_time function with the pytrends.
+This meant that we were technically gathering data from the entire United States but overall the searched were highly concentrated in each candidate's home state so the analysis should still hold.

+Another complication was that a number of times we would get 429 errors for accessing the trends data far too much.
+We implemented a sleep to remedy this but sometimes even that would not work.
+Thus, it was quite hard to consolidate the House data sets for the three years owing to the sheer volume of names that we needed for each one.

+_____________________________________
+## Analysis

+### Senate

+All analysis for Senate races can be found in the Correlation notebooks for each respective year.
+The primary functions used were pytrends, pandas, seaborn, and statsmodels.

+**Comparison By Year**

+We started our analysis with the 2014 Senate election.
+We wanted to see if the correlation between trend percentage and percent of the vote was strongest in the later election or in the earlier elections.
+We found that in 2014, there was a weak but substantially positive correlation between the percent of searches and the percent of the vote received by each candidate.

+### House